belzecue/copy_and_paste/README.md

-# Copy & Paste in Qlik
+# Copy & Paste in Qlik Sense

 Use-Case:
 Copy&Paste values from objects of a Qlik Dashboard (charts, listboxes, tables, ...) to the clipboard for later usage.